Create Your Future Graduate Programs

 Go ahead and escape the ordinary.
 Seek your adventure with us.

-The Natural Resource Sciences progam has both Master of Science and Doctorate of Philosphy degrees.
+The Natural Resource Sciences progam has both Master of Science and Doctorate of Philosophy degrees.
 Both degrees require a thesis.
 A minor is also available.

 We have excellent laboratory, computer and field facilities available for performing up-to-date analyses.
 State, federal and private natural resource organizations provide unique opportunities for learning and gaining experiences through cooperative research.
 Plus, we have world-class faculty with diverse expertise and experiences.